sebbacon/respire/views/courses/spirometry.md

 #### Foundation Certificate in Spirometry

-This certificate has been introduced to give a recognized national qualification for those practitioners who regularly perfrom spirometry WITHOUT interpreting the results.
+This certificate is suitable for practitioners who regularly perfrom spirometry WITHOUT interpreting the results.
 This is a practical competence certificate.
 This is a 1 day course.

 | Study days        | Submission | Area          | Venue | Accredited certificate| Foundation Certificate ARTP     |